rejetto/hfs/README.md

 - click the change button (right side of the field)
 - enter the final URL of your proxy including the location

+## Security

+While this project focuses on ease of use, we care about security.
+- HTTPS support
+- Passwords are not saved, and user password is safe even logging in without https thanks to [SRP](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol)
+- Automated tests ran on every release

 ## Hidden features

 - Appending `#LOGIN` to address will bring up the login dialog